mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 ### HTTPs server

 - ***Generate a TLS certificate***: To use HTTPS, we first need to generate a TLS (Transport Layer Security) certificate.
 To generate a self-signed certificate and private key associated with, we use the following command with Openssl.

 ```bash
 $ openssl req -new -x509 -key private.key -out certificate.crt -days 3650
 ```
+The `certificate` and `private_key` character pointers contain example values for an X.509 digital certificate and private key, respectively.
+These values are used as test data and should be replaced with appropriate values for a given use case.

 This will generate a self-signed certificate that is valid for 10 years (3650 days).
 However, self-signed certificates are not trusted by default, so we will need to manually install the certificate on any client that needs to communicate with the server over HTTPS.

 One way to do so is declare the certificate and private key directly as a constant variable.